 Free workplace online learning module

-This module called ‘Change the Ending,’ was created by Shine in partnership with Westpac, and last updated in 2019.
+This module was created in collaboration by Westpac and Shine and updated in 2023.
 It usually takes less than 1 hour to complete and provides a good introduction to understanding domestic/family violence within a workplace context.

 Awareness sessions